jordbick/Tip-Calculator/README.md

 # Tip-Calculator
-Project 2 on udemy course - Complete Python Pro Bootcampl for 2022
+Project 2 on udemy course - Complete Python Pro Bootcamp for 2022